Providing for your pet in your Will – is your pet property?

 You cannot leave money directly to your pet – but you can nominate a specific beneficiary to look after them and leave a gift to that person to cover the associated expenses.

-How much money should I give to the specific beneficiary in my Will that is looking after my dog?
+How much money should I give to the specific beneficiary in my Will who is looking after my dog?

 Unsure of how much is required to set aside for your pet?
 Then speak with your vet.
 A family member or friend is happy with no money – or a few thousand dollars.
 But some charities are not so giving.